FosterCommerce/craft-commercereports/README.md

 ### Installation

-This plugin supports installation from the Craft Plugin Store and Composer.
+This plugin supports installation from Composer.

 #### Installing via Craft Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “Commerce Reports”.
-Then press “Install” or "Try" (if in a testing environment).
+This plugin is not currently available on the Craft plugin store yet.

 #### Installing via Composer